 - Availability: Company resources should be available to employees who need them to test ideas and make the most of their creative concepts.

 - Focus: Company resources are not unlimited.
-Therefore, there needs to be focus throughout the organization so that everyone works together to choose the best use for those resources.
+Therefore, there needs to be a focus throughout the organization so that everyone works together to choose the best use for those resources.

 - Accountability: A process will be set in place that makes it clear how resources are used.
 Innovation and risk-taking should be supported, not punished.
 However, resources should also be used wisely in order to ensure the best outcome.

 A true innovation culture creates an environment in which creativity is embraced, risk-taking is encouraged, and innovation thrives throughout the entire company.
 No member of the company is left out of the process.
 Advancement is as simple as understanding the next step in the process and being willing to work within it.
 Every employee is willing to step up to the line because they have accepted ownership within the company.
+This is an innovative cultural definition.

 True innovation doesn't happen overnight.
 Changing your company culture can be a challenge, but it's well worth the effort you'll put in.
-If you need help shifting your culture to one that encourages innovation and enables your company to thrive, contact me.
+If you need help shifting your culture to one that encourages innovation and enables your company to thrive, contact Techtrend.